lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_009_union_types/README.md

   actor's external protocol (`Command`) and the `Response` message types.
   This new type will be the type of the internal protocol.

-- Adapt the `apply` method that creates the actor's behaviour so that it still is the original behaviour as seen from the outside, but which has the extended behaviour (corresponding to `CommandAndResponses`).
+- Adapt the `apply` method that creates the actor's behaviour in a way that keeps the original behaviour as seen from the outside, but which has the extended behaviour (corresponding to `CommandAndResponses`).
   You will need to make a few extra modifications to make everything type check.
 Some hints that may put you on the right track: